The Best Halloween Ever

 The Best Halloween Ever! is a children's book by Barbara Robinson.
-The book is a sequel to Robinson's earlier work The Best Christmas Pageant Ever.
+It is the third and final installment in Robinson's series of books which feature the six troublesome Herdman siblings.

 Reception

 Matt Berman of Common Sense Media describes the book as being "tame to the point of being lame", while Chris Sherman of Booklist says that "Robinson's suspenseful romp will delight fans of previous books".